2015 Swimmer Information (1154 KB)

 - Raise money to assist in the rejuvenation and protection of Sydney Harbour National Park and other important National Parks & Wildlife projects.

-The Sydney Skinny swim is a ticketed event, as we want everyone on the beach to be there to participate and be a part of the excitement of the swim, whilst helping us raise funds for National Parks!
+The Sydney Skinny is a ticketed swim, however the festival area (clothed) is open to everyone.
+All people on the beach will be there to participate in swim and be a part of the excitement of the swim - there is strictly no spectators.

-- Supporters - all are welcome into the Festival area for free, which will have various different stalls, food and activities for Sydney Skinny supporters to enjoy.
+- Supporters - everyone is welcome into the Festival area for free, which has various different stalls, food and activities for Sydney Skinny supporters to enjoy.

 *Supporters will not be permitted to access the beach, only the swimmers will be able to go to the beach.
 If a supporter changes their mind and wants to swim on the day the entry fee is $40 cash.